 A median of 4.5 sputum samples were provided per patient (table 2).
 Two of the 10 patients (20%; 95% CI 3.6% to 51%) tested positive for Pneumocystis DNA at one and three time-points, respectively (table 2).
 Neither of them had been using inhaled or topical corticosteroids.
 All four samples were obtained prior to any administration of DAS181.
 The first patient had a positive sputum on the first sample tested, with four subsequent samples being negative.
 The second patient had a positive sputum on the first two samples tested, then had two negative sputum tests before the third positive test, which was obtained 9 days after the first positive test.
-A subsequent sample taken 11 days later was again negative.
-The remaining patients were negative at all time-points tested.
+A subsequent sample chronic diseases.2 Studies of patients without known underlying diseases have yielded variable results, ranging from no detectable colonization to rates of ~20%.17 Differences in methodology may account at least partially for the different results.
+Many studies have utilized a nested PCR approach, which is sensitive but has a higher risk of false positives due to contamination.
+We utilized a highly sensitive single tube real-time PCR methodology, performed using the standard clinical assay run by our microbiology department that includes rigorous quality control measures to minimize contamination.

-Table 2 Proportion of induced sputum samples positive for Pneumocystis by PCR
+Table 2 Proportion of induced sputum samples positive for Pneumocy stis by PCR